Urban forestry: History

-Cape Town’s indigenous flora, fynbos, is characterized by low-lying shrubbery with few trees.
+Cape Town's indigenous flora, fynbos, is characterized by low-lying shrubbery with few trees.
 In response to the Cape's natural timber deficiency, alien tree species were introduced during the Dutch occupation, beginning in 1652, to support a growing population and economy.
 Foreign settlers planted trees in cities, alongside new roads and around private dwellings.
 Compelled by the need to support a growing population and economy, Cape foresters developed new methods for growing exotic trees in the new climate.
 These methods, which began in the Cape, later spread to other South African colonies.
 Many South African towns remain characterized by road-side rows of exotic trees, which were planted from as early as the 17th century.

 United Kingdom

 In the UK urban forestry was pioneered around the turn of the 19th century by the Midland reafforesting association, whose focus was in the Black Country.
-England's Community Forests. programme was established in 1990 by the then Countryside Commission as a pilot project to demonstrate the potential contribution of environmental improvement to economic and social regeneration.
+England's Community Forests program was established in 1990 by the then Countryside Commission as a pilot project to demonstrate the potential contribution of environmental improvement to economic and social regeneration.
 Each Community Forest was established as a partnership between local authorities and local, regional and national partners including the Forestry Commission and Natural England.
 Collectively, this work has formed the largest environmental regeneration initiative in England.
 In the mid-1990s the National Urban Forestry Unit (NUFU) grew out of a Black Country Urban Forestry Unit and promoted urban forestry across the UK, notably including the establishment of the Black Country Urban Forest.
 As urban forestry become more mainstream in the 21st century, NUFU was wound up, and its advocacy role is now carried on by organisations such as The Wildlife Trusts and the Woodland Trust.